syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-image.md

 ## Fallback fonts

-When a glyph of input text is unavailable in mentioned font, text will not be preserved in PPTX to Image conversion.
-To avoid this, Syncfusion PowerPoint library allows you to use a fallback font to preserve the text properly in PPTX to Image conversion.
+During PowerPoint to Image conversions, if a glyph of the input text is unavailable in the specified font, the text will not be rendered properly.
+To address this, the Syncfusion PowerPoint (Presentation) library allows users to specify fallback fonts.
+When a glyph is missing, the library will use one of the fallback fonts to render the text correctly in the output image.

+Users can configure fallback fonts in the following ways:
+* Initialize default fallback fonts.
+* Set custom fonts as fallback fonts for specific script types, including Arabic, Hebrew, Chinese, and Japanese etc.
+* Set custom fonts as fallback fonts for a particular range of Unicode text.

+N> Presentation internally uses user-initialized or specified fallback fonts for Unicode characters during PowerPoint to Image conversion.
+Therefore, the specified fallback fonts must be installed in the production environment.
+Otherwise, it will not render the text properly using the fallback fonts.

 ### Initialize default fallback fonts